QED-92/cyber-security/modules/file-inclusion/file-inclusion.md

 ### Image Upload

 An attacker may create a malicious image file containing embedded PHP code.
-By including valid image **magic bytes** and using an allowed file extension, the file may bypass upload filters.
+By including valid image **magic bytes** and using an allowed **file extension**, the file may bypass upload filters.

 **Example:**